-Don't Fear the Sweeperby Adrienne Krock, staff writer
+Don't Fear the Sweeperby Adrienne Krock, contributing writer

 runDisney required—as many timed running events do—that Tinker Bell 10K participants maintain a minimum 16-minute-per mile pace, with stragglers at risk of being "swept" and transported directly to the finish line area (so race officials can close the course and open the roads to traffic) without official recognition of race completion.